 Jennifer Furigay, Assistance and Cooperation for Community Resilience and Development (ACCORD)

-José Antonio Pérez Quiñonez, Asociación de Padres y Amigos de Personas con Discapacidad de Santiago Atitlán - ADISA
+José Antonio Pérez Quiñonez, Asociación de Padres y Amigos de Personas con Discapacidad de Santiago Atitlán (ADISA)

 Tapiwa Magaisa, Nutrition Action Zimbabwe (NAZ)